barbazul/1kfa/mod_guide_campaigns.md

  * Re-order, Rearrange, Fortify
     - What is unbalanced, and what effect does that have on the world?
     - Who is not doing their job?
+    - What special protection needs to be put around The Hearth?
  * Forbidden Act
     - What is the rule that must not be broken?
     - Who forbids it?